-All pre-planting, site preparation, planting and post planting maintenance shall be carried out in accordance with BS4428:1989 Code of Practice for General Landscape Operations and BS7370-4:1993 Grounds Maintenance.
+All pre-planting, site preparation, planting and post planting maintenance shall be carried out in rdance with BS4428:1989 Code of Practice for General Landscape Operations and BS7370-4:1993 Grounds Maintenance.

-All trees shall be positioned in accordance with BS5837:2012 Trees in Relation to Design.
-Demolition and Construction and BS 8545:2014 Trees: from nursery to independence landscape, Recommendations
+All trees shall be positioned in accordance with BS5837:2012 Trees in Relation to Design Demolition and Construction and BS 8545:2014 Trees: from nursery to independence in the landscape.
+Recommendations

-There are to be no tree species to be planted within 5m of underground or overhead services Refer to table for planting schedule
+There are to be no tree species to be planted within 5m of underground or overhead services construction, when weather conditions are suitable: Soiling/soil preparation works and seeding April - October ng October - March